mchmarny/tweet-provider/README.md

 ### Service Account and IAM Policies

+In this example we are going to follow the [principle of least privilege](https://searchsecurity.techtarget.com/definition/principle-of-least-privilege-POLP) (POLP) to ensure our Cloud Schedule and Cloud Run servie have only the necessary rights and nothing more:

+* `run.invoker` - required to execute Cloud Run service
+* `pubsub.editor` - required to create and publish to Cloud PubSub
+* `datastore.user` - required to create and write/read to Firestore collection
+* `logging.logWriter` - required for Stackdriver logging
+* `cloudtrace.agent` - required for Stackdriver tracing

-Next we will need to create a service account and assign it all the necessary IAM roles...
+To do that we will create a GCP service account and assign the necessary IAM policies and roles using [bin/account](./bin/account) script:

 ```shell
 bin/account